AElfProject/AElf/docs/tutorials/dapp/smartContractHelloWorld.md

 }
 ```

-This is a simple test that uses AElf's test framework to validate that the method does what it's supposed to: in this case return the "Hello world!" string.
+This is a simple test that uses AElf's test framework to validate that the method does what it's supposed to - in this case return an "Hello world!" string.

 ## Adding some methods